Tétouan: Late military history

 In the 17th century, the city was governed by the wealthy al-Naksis family.
 At the end of the century, the city was taken by the Alaouite sultan Moulay Ismail, who encountered fierce resistance.
-Tétouan remained fragile, until it was taken by Ahmad al-Riffi, the Alaouite governor of Tangier and leader of the Berber army Jaysh al-Rifi that had occupied Tangier after the English had evacuated the possession.
-Al-Riffi ushered in a period of stability in Tétouan, building many of the city's landmarks such as the Meshwar palace and the Pasha mosque, the oldest standing mosque in Tétouan.
+Tétouan remained fragile, until it was taken by the Alaouite governor of Tangier and leader of a moroccan army that had occupied Tangier after the English had evacuated the possession.
+The Alaouite governor ushered in a period of stability in Tétouan, building many of the city's landmarks such as the Meshwar palace and the Pasha mosque, the oldest standing mosque in Tétouan.
 After his death, the city again rebelled and was only nominally controlled by the central government.

 Elements of military constructions can be found in the original fortifications such as the three forts, the seven gates, and the large outer walls that surround the old medina.
 They have survived despite the changes that occurred through the expansions known to the city during multiple periods.

 Tétouan received a number of Algerian immigrants following the French invasion of Algiers in 1830.
 According to Bouhlila, they introduced baklava, coffee, and the warqa pastry now used in pastilla.
 For Gil Marks, it was rather the Sephardic Jews who introduced the Ottoman warqa, which the Moroccans substituted for the Spanish pastry.

-Hispano-Moroccan War and the Spanish Protectorate
+Hispano-Moroccan War and the Spanish protectorate

 In 1844, Morocco lost a war against the French and in 1856, it signed the Anglo-Moroccan treaties of Friendship with the British.
-The Spaniards saw the Moroccan defeat in 1844 and the treaties signed in 1865 as a sign of their weakness.
+The Spaniards saw Morocco's defeat in 1844 and the treaties signed in 1856 as a sign of its weakness.
 Spurred by a national passion for African conquest, Spain declared war on Morocco in 1859 after a conflict over the borders of Ceuta.

 After a few months, Tétouan was taken on 4 February 1860 under the command of General Leopoldo O'Donnell, who was a descendant of an old Irish royal family, the O'Donnells of Tyrconnell.
 He was made hereditary Duke of Tetuán, and later served as Prime Minister of Spain.
 However, two years later the Spanish evacuated in May 1862.

 In 1913, it became the capital of the Spanish protectorate of Morocco, which was governed by the Khalifa (Moroccan prince, serving as Viceroy for the Sultan), and the Spanish "Alto Comisario" accredited to him, and it remained its capital until 1956.